dashkite/atlas/README.md

 There are presently three generators available:

 - `CDN`: generates mappings for dependencies installed into `node_modules` for a given CDN.
 Presently, only the JSDelivr CDN is supported.
-- `Local`: generates mappings for dependencies within a given directory.
+- `Relative`: generates mappings for dependencies within a given directory.
 You must provide the directory.
 - `Sky`: generators mappings for dependencies outside the current directory and not installed into `node_modules`, using the Sky module loading convention for a given domain.

 ### Presets